alonrbar/easy-template-x/README.md

 `easy-template-x` supports tag data scoping.
 That is, you can reference "shallow" data from within deeper in the hierarchy similarly to how you can reference an outer scope variables from within a function in JavaScript.
+You can leverage this property to declare "top level" data (your logo and company name or some useful xml snippets like page breaks, etc.) to be used anywhere in the document.

 Input template:

-(notice we are using the "Company" tag inside the "Employees" loop)
+(notice that we are using the "Company" tag inside the "Employees" loop)

 ![input template](./docs/assets/scope-in.png?raw=true)

 Input data:

-(notice the "Company" data is declared outside the "Employees" loop, in it's so called "outer scope")
+(notice that the "Company" data is declared outside the "Employees" loop, in it's so called "outer scope")

 ```javascript